NeonilaH/TXT/README.md

 Favorite food - Burger
 The country I would like to visit - Norway
 ```
- 11. Create a file sklls.txt add information about the skills that will be studied on the course in TXT format
+ 11. Create a file sklls.txt add information about the skills that will be studied on the course in TXT format.
 `cat > skills.txt`
 ```
 1.git bash commands